 The Strive HI Performance System is designed to measure and understand school performance and progress and help tailor rewards, supports and interventions for improvement.
-It is aligns with the joint Department / Board of Education
+It aligns with the

 Strategic Plan and has three components:

-Goals and Annual Targets: The Strive HI Performance System includes annual goals for reading, math, and science proficiency and graduation rates through School Year (SY) 2017-18.
+Goals and Annual Targets: The Strive HI Performance System includes annual goals for English Language Arts/Literacy, math, and science proficiency and graduation rates through School Year (SY) 2017-18.
 They are ambitious to reflect our belief that all students can achieve college- and career-readiness, and customized for each school complex to provide them with challenging but attainable targets that reflect their current performance.